nopehax/nicovideo_downloader/README.md

 2) F12 and go to the network tab
 3) there'll be a GET request of xhr type
 4) copy the url and paste it into the URL variable
+5) replace the current piece number with {} e.g. /7.ts? -> /{}.ts?
-5) skip to the end of the video to find out how many pieces there are in total and put it in the PIECE variable
+6) skip to the end of the video to find out how many pieces there are in total and put it in the PIECE variable
-6) change the DIR variable to wherever you want the output files to be
+7) change the DIR variable to wherever you want the output files to be

 _If you want the video, skip the `extractAudio()` step and use `combine(".ts")`_